 Calfornia search and seizure laws protect residents against unreasonable police intrusion based on state law and the Fourth Amendment to the U.S. Constitution.
-The law also allows for remedies, including exclusion from the trial of any illegally-obtained evidence.
+Victims of illegal searches can seek to get any illegally-obtained evidence excluded from trial.

 This applies both to actions by federal law enforcement (like the FBI), and to searches by state and local police that lead to criminal charges in California state court.
 1 2